tidwall/GoSwift/README.md

-## GoKit - Go Goodies for Swift.
+## GoSwift - Go Goodies for Swift.

 Bring some of the more powerful features of Go to your iOS / Swift project such as channels, goroutines, and defers.

 ### Installing

-Just drop the `gokit.swift` file into your project.
+Just drop the `goswift.swift` file into your project.

 ### Features